-- a) Price support and income support mechanism for wheat, feed grains, oilseeds, rice and cotton that establishes a floor under market prices and enables producers to obtain their income from the marketplace; - b) Price and income supports should primarily be provided by CCC non-recourse, commodity loans; - c) Loan rates should be adjusted annually to reflect the effects of inflation and productivity; - d) Producers without access to storage should be provided with a provision to be protected by the price support loan; - e) Loan maturity periods should be extended at the discretion of the producer, for up to 18 months to provide producers maximum marketing flexibility; - f) Price support and CCC loan levels should be set at levels to ensure producers have the opportunity to receive a fair return on their investment.
+- a) Price support and income support mechanism for wheat, feed grains, oilseeds, rice and cotton that establishes a floor under market prices and enables producers to obtain their income from the marketplace; - b) Price and income supports should primarily be provided by CCC non-recourse, commodity loans; - c) Loan rates should be adjusted annually to reflect the effects of inflation and productivity; - d) Loan maturity periods should be extended at the discretion of the producer, for up to 18 months to provide producers maximum marketing flexibility; - e) Price support and CCC loan levels should be set at levels to ensure producers have the opportunity to receive a fair return on their investment.
 The loan should not be for less than the USDA national average cost of production.
-CCC loan levels should be adjusted annually to reflect inflation and productivity; - g) Price supports and CCC loan levels should be annually balanced in an upward manner to ensure equity in support among commodities in order to prevent market and planting distortions; - h) A farmer-owned Strategic National Food, Feed, and Biofuels Feedstock Reserve should be established for all storable commodities to ensure consumer food security, livestock feed supplies and national renewable energy needs in times of short supply.
+CCC loan levels should be adjusted annually to reflect inflation and productivity; - f) Price supports and CCC loan levels should be annually balanced in an upward manner to ensure equity in support among commodities in order to prevent market and planting distortions; - g) NFU strongly urges the establishment of a voluntary, farmer-owned marketdriven inventory system that reduces volatility in agricultural commodity markets.
+In order for such a system to succeed, we recommend the following: - USDA will offer per bushel storage rates for major commodities when prices fall below a designated loan rate, which is set near the midpoint between the variable and full cost of production for each commodity.
+Enrollment in the storage program will cease when prices recover. - 2.
+Farmers may enter any portion of their crop into storage, which must remain enrolled in the program until the market price for the commodity reaches the release price, or approximately 160 percent of the loan rate. - 3.
+Farmers must maintain the crop in proper condition while in storage. - 4.
+Economically sound inventory caps should be set on each commodity.
+Should the inventory cap be reached for a commodity, a voluntary set-aside program may be made available by USDA. - 5.
+When the release price is reached, the farmer may sell the commodity into the market or hold the commodity, but storage rates will cease; - h) Allowing the secretary of agriculture the authority to manage price-depressing surpluses by providing producers incentives to plant dedicated energy crops on acres which are now, or may be produced, in surplus; - i) Commodity support based on actual production history (APH), where available.
+For cases without APH, the program yield cannot be lower than county Farm Service

-The following criteria should apply:
+Agency yields.
+Additionally, we urge the establishment of APH floors to protect producers in the event of successive crop failures;

-- 1. Feedstocks should be held off of the market in times of adequate supply; - 2.
-The reserve should be opened for entry whenever ending stocks ratios reach a predetermined trigger level and will be sold at a value at least 10 percent greater than current market price; - 3.
-Storage rates for reserve commodities should be paid to the farmer in advance and be set at the prevailing commercial storage rate; and - 4.
-The reserve shall not be considered in the national stock; - i) The secretary of agriculture should have discretionary authority to institute a short-term, inventory-management program; - j) Allow the secretary of agriculture the authority to manage pricedepressing surpluses by providing producers incentives to plant dedicated energy crops on acres which are now, or may be produced, in surplus; - k) Commodity support based on actual production history (APH), where available.
-For cases without APH, the program yield cannot be lower than county Farm Service Agency yields.
-Additionally, we urge the establishment of APH floors to protect producers in the event of successive crop failures; - I) Planting flexibility; - m) Low-interest grain storage facility loans should be made available to producers; - n) Each farm operator and crop share landlord should be eligible for maximum loan volume targeted to family-sized producers; - o) Farmers should have the right to periodically update acreage bases and proven yields on all crops for each farm; and - p) Farmers should have the option to store forfeited grain and receive storage payments until final sale is consummated.
+- j) Planting flexibility; - k) Low-interest grain storage facility loans should be made available to producers; - I) Each farm operator and crop share landlord should be eligible for maximum loan volume targeted to family-sized producers; - m) Farmers should have the right to periodically update acreage bases and proven yields on all crops for each farm; and - n) Farmers should have the option to store forfeited grain and receive storage payments until final sale is consummated.

-We oppose the growing, harvesting or processing of castor beans which produces ricin, a toxic substance which can be lethal to humans and animals, can be market-disrupting, and considered a prime tool for use by terrorists to harm U.S. citizens.
+Due to potential cross-contamination of other crops, we oppose the growing, harvesting or processing of castor beans which produces ricin, a toxic substance which can be lethal to humans and animals, market-disrupting, and can be considered a prime tool for use by terrorists to harm U.S. citizens.